 As things wind down, Megan opens up a little more about the rigorous work schedule she keeps up with.
 It’s important at this stage to make lasting impressions with radio DJs, journalists, bloggers – the media who can help spread the word passed her millions of Facebook, YouTube and Instagram followers.
-She’s got to be on her A-game – our lunch dessert was no exception.
+She’s got to be on her A-game – our

 “I feel like first dates with all these people,” she said.
 “I’m just talking about myself.”